kellenmace/wpe-site-management-cli/README.md

-# WP Engine CLI Tool
+# WP Engine Site Management CLI Tool (WP Engine API Demo)

-An interactive command-line interface for working with the WP Engine API.
+An interactive command-line interface for working with the WP Engine API and managing your WordPress sites and installs.

 ## Overview